herbsjs/herbsjs.github.io/docs/usecase/result.md

 return response.ok // response.ok has the returned value
 ```

-Results are a important run-time metadata to inform glues about the execution of a use case.
+Results are an important run-time metadata to inform glues about the execution of a use case.

 **Common Result Methods**